Skip to Content

 The rule states that the property must bring in enough income to cover its full payment.
 Rates and prices are much higher than just a few years ago.
 It’s becoming increasingly difficult to get a property to pass the test.

-You may want to keep things simple by looking for a duplex rather than a triplex or quad.
+You may want to keep things simple by looking for a duplex rather than a triplex or quadplex.

 My Lender Says I Can’t Use Future Rental Income To Qualify

-Your lender may say you can’t use future rental income to qualify.
+Your lender may say you can’t use future rental income to qualify for an FHA loan.

 If this happens, shop around for a different lender.

-This is an example of a “lender overlay” which is when a lender imposes additional rules on top of FHA guidelines.
+This is an example of a “lender overlay,” or when a lender imposes additional rules on top of existing FHA guidelines.

-Remember that owning a home is a big responsibility and becoming a landlord at the same time is much bigger.
+Remember that owning a home is a significant financial responsibility.
+Becoming a landlord at the same time carries even more obligations.

 Sure, you have to fix things when they break, which requires some financial reserves.

-What if your tenant can’t pay rent because their mom passed away?
+What if your tenant can’t pay rent due to a job loss?
 Do you let it slide?
 At what point do you re-establish rules?
 These situations will come up, guaranteed.
-And they are made harder because your tenant shares a wall with you.
+And because your tenant shares a wall with you, they can be even thornier.

 Do I need landlord experience to count future rental income for FHA?